raspberrypi/userland/host_applications/linux/apps/raspicam/README.md

 # RaspiCam Documentation

-This document describes the use of the three Raspberry Pi camera applications as of February 19th 2018.
+This document describes the use of the four Raspberry Pi camera applications as of February 19th 2018.

-There are four applications provided, **raspistill**, **raspivid**, **raspiyuv** and **raspividyuv**. raspistill and raspistillyuv are very similar and are intended for capturing images, raspivid is for capturing video.
+There are four applications provided, **raspistill**, **raspivid**, **raspiyuv** and **raspividyuv**. raspistill and raspiyuv are very similar and are intended for capturing images, raspivid and raspividyuv are for capturing video.

 All the applications are command line driven, written to take advantage of the mmal API which runs over OpenMAX.
 The mmal API provides an easier to use system than that presented by OpenMAX.
 Note that mmal is a Broadcom specific API used only on Videocore 4 systems.

 The applications use up to four OpenMAX(mmal) components - camera, preview,  encoder and null_sink.
-All applications use the camera component, raspistill uses the Image Encode component, raspivid uses the Video Encode component and raspistillyuv does not use an encoder, and sends its YUV or RGB output direct from camera component to file.
+All applications use the camera component, raspistill uses the Image Encode component, raspivid uses the Video Encode component and raspiyuv and raspividyuv do not use an encoder, and sends their YUV or RGB output direct from camera component to file.

 The preview display is optional, but can be used full screen or directed to a specific rectangular area on the display.
 If preview is disabled, the null_sink component is used to 'absorb' the preview frames.
 It is necessary for the camera to produce preview frames even if not required for display, as they are used for calculating exposure and white balance settings.